-The results of reconstructing the observed Lorenz-63 x variable over a range of noise levels are shown in Fig. 3.
+The results of reconstructing the observed Lorenz-63 x variable over a range of noise levels are shown in Figure 3.
 Error bars denote standard error over 10 realizations.
-Estimation of the noise covariances Q and R for both filter algorithms is done using the methodology of Ref.
-[9].
+Estimation of the noise covariances Q and R for both filter algorithms was done using the methodology of [9].
 The Kalman-Takens filter (solid red curve) is able to substantially reduce the signal error (dotted black curve) to a level comparable to the parametric filter (solid blue curve).
-In some instances, the Kalman-Takens filter can be
+In some instances, the Kalman-Takens filter can be used to re-process the filtered data which can lead to a reduction in error (dotted red curve).